Do engineers know everything? Heck no! Not even close. Engineers know a ton, but there’s simply too much knowledge to know it all.

 “Do engineers know everything?” wrap up

-Engineers are smart, but there is SO MUCH they don’t know.
-Any engineer who thinks otherwise is simply ignorant.
+Engineers might be smart cookies, but there’s a ton we don’t know.
+Any engineer who thinks otherwise is just fooling themselves.

-How much do you think an average engineer knows?
-How do you gain and retain more knowledge?
+What do you think an average engineer knows?
+How do you acquire and retain more knowledge?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER